aerospike-community/tinkerbench/tools/tinkerbench2/README2.md

 | ![A yellow post-it note with a red pin AI-generated content may be incorrect.](media/NotePencil.png) | A Ctrl/Command-C will cause TinkerBench2 to terminal query execution.
 All Summary Reports will still be produced.
 In this manner, you can stop long running executions but still receive the reports. |
 |------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|

--   Due to Error – The maximum number of errors was reached or a fatal error was encountered resulting in termination.
+-   Due to Error – The maximum number of errors was reached, or a fatal error was encountered resulting in termination.
 -   Due to Timeout – Query execution progression was not being made based on the Gremlin timeout and execution was terminated.

 In any abnormal termination, Stage 6 (Report Results) will always be run providing any results up to the termination.